 Apart from the types of old tobacco pipes, other factors, like age, material, and brand, also impact the costs.
 Let’s see how!

-1. Old Tobacco Pipe Age
+1. Tobacco Pipe’s Manufacturing Date & Age

 Then came the Meerschaum and porcelain pipes in the late 17th and early 18th century, which are one of the most expensive ones to date!